- CASE FILES

 The witness testified: I have been engaged in tourism since 1953.
 I have hikes III, II category of difficulty in the Urals, Sayan, the Caucasus mountains.
 I am well acquainted with Z. Kolmogorova, Y. Doroshenko.
 I was in the expedition II cat. under the leadership of Zina in the North Urals (Konzhakov Stone) in the winter of 1958.
 The participant of this campaign was also Y. Doroshenko.
 In addition, I went with him on the Eastern Sayan in 1957.
 With the rest of the members, except R. Slobodin, Zolotaryov, K. Tibo, all three years of my studies at the institute, we were doing things together.

-The trip to the Northern Urals was conceived in the fall.
+The trip to the Northern Ural was conceived in the fall.
 The first organizers of it were Y. Vishnevsky, L. Dubinina and S. Bienko.
 At first they did not get along well: the organizer did not have enough experience and, most of all, could not complete the group in any way.
-This continued until Igor Dyatlov took up the cause (for organizing the group).
+This continued until Igor Dyatlov took up the cause to organize the group.
 Igor was considered the most experienced hiker in our section.
 All the difficult trips were held under his leadership and always successfully, except for one: a trek in the Caucasus in which all participants were dissatisfied with Igor as a leader.
 At that time, he was somewhat conceited, and the characters of the members of the group did not get along well.

 - 2 -